 Here are the top 15 technical indicators, clearly categorized into four main groups: Trend-Following Indicators, Momentum Oscillators, Volatility Indicators, and Volume Indicators, along with some important supplementary tools.

-These indicators are designed to help you identify the direction of the prevailing market trend, allowing you to trade in alignment with the market’s momentum.
+These indicators are designed to help you identify the direction of the prevailing market trend, allowing you to trade in alignment with the market’s momentum rather than fighting it.

 A Moving Average smooths out price data to create one clear, flowing line, making it far easier to see the underlying trend.
 As a general rule, a bullish trend is indicated when price action stays consistently above the MA, whereas a bearish trend is suggested by price action remaining below it.